LawRato

 • The child's parents are legally separated or are divorcing at the time of the filing.

-Sole custody differs from joint custody.
-It refers to the full custody granted of a child to one parent.
-It includes both legal and physical custody.
+Sole custody is different from joint custody.
+It refers to the full legal and physical custody granted of a child to one parent.
 In sole custody, the parent gets both physical custody and legal rights toward the child.
+Typically, the court will agree to grant visitation rights to the other parents, unless such action does not serve the best interests of the child.
+Factors Considered while granting sole custody:

 1. Best Interest of the child